-Angie and Gino Wanted to Add a Baby Girl To The Mix
+They Wanted To Add A Baby Girl To The Mix

 Angie and Gino already had two happy and healthy boys.
 While the little family was living a good life in Southern California, the parents thought something was missing.
 Of course, the couple was grateful for their little family, but they knew that adding a little girl to the mix would make things complete.